This ambitious new plan could save monarch butterflies’ amazing annual migration

 The top-down strategy for saving monarchs gained energy in 2014, when the U.S. Fish and Wildlife Service proposed listing them as threatened under the Endangered Species Act.
 A decision is expected in December 2020.

-Listing a species as endangered or threatened triggers restrictions on “taking” (hunting, collecting or killing), transporting or selling it, and on activities that negatively affect its habitat.
+Listing a species as endangered or threatened triggers restrictions on “taking” (hunting, collecting, or killing), transporting or selling it, and on activities that negatively affect its habitat.
 Listing monarchs would impose restrictions on landowners in areas where monarchs are found, over vast swaths of land in the U.S.

 In my opinion, this is not a reason to avoid a listing.
 However, a “threatened” listing might inadvertently threaten one of the best conservation tools that we have: public education.

-It would severely restrict common practices, such as rearing monarchs in classrooms and back yards, as well as scientific research.
+It would severely restrict common practices, such as rearing monarchs in classrooms and backyards, as well as scientific research.
 Anyone who wants to take monarchs and milkweed for these purposes would have to apply for special permits.
 But these efforts have had a multigenerational educational impact, and they should be protected.
 Few public campaigns have been more successful at raising awareness of conservation issues.

 The rescue attempt